-The increase in ADHD diagnoses in the UK has sparked discussions about whether the condition is now overdiagnosed.
+The rise in ADHD diagnoses in the UK has prompted discussions about potential overdiagnosis.
 Here’s an examination of the evidence and factors influencing these trends.

 Trends in Diagnosis and Treatment